survivejs/react-book/manuscript/14_understanding_decorators.md

 };
 ```

 As you saw above, `value` makes it possible to shape the behavior.
 The rest allows you to modify behavior on method level.
-For instance a `@readonly` decorator could limit access. `@memoize` is another interesting example as that allows you to implement easy caching for methods.
+For instance, a `@readonly` decorator could limit access. `@memoize` is another interesting example as that allows you to implement easy caching for methods.

 ## Implementing `@connect`